smarter-sh/community/contributors/guide/expectations.md

   community.
 ---

-Kubernetes is a community project.
+Smarter is a community project.
 Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.

-The first and foremost goal of the Kubernetes community is to develop orchestration technology that radically simplifies the process of creating reliable distributed systems.
+The first and foremost goal of the Smarter community is to develop orchestration technology that radically simplifies the process of creating reliable distributed systems.
 However a second, equally important goal is the creation of a community that fosters easy, agile development of such orchestration systems.

-We therefore describe the expectations for members of the Kubernetes community.
+We therefore describe the expectations for members of the Smarter community.
 This document is intended to be a living one that evolves as the community evolves via the same PR and code review process that shapes the rest of the project.
-It currently covers the expectations of conduct that govern all members of the community as well as the expectations around code review that govern all active contributors to Kubernetes.
+It currently covers the expectations of conduct that govern all members of the community as well as the expectations around code review that govern all active contributors to Smarter.

 ## Code review